Skip to Content

 Podul lui Dumnezeu

-Located near the town of Ponoarele in Romania, you’ll find a marvel that leaves travelers and locals alike awestruck; the world’s only natural bridge open to traffic, known as God’s Bridge (Podul lui Dumnezeu).
-Spanning an impressive 50 meters in length, 13 meters in width, and 22 meters in height, it’s not just a sight to behold but a functional route.
+Located near the town of Ponoarele in Romania, you’ll find a marvel that leaves travelers and locals alike in awestruck; it’s the world’s only natural bridge open to traffic, often referred to as God’s Bridge (Podul lui Dumnezeu).
+It spans for about 50 meters in length, 13 meters in width, and 22 meters in height.

 Home To The World’s Heaviest Building